ivangfr/springboot-testing-mysql/README.md

 # springboot-testing-mysql

-The goals of this project are:
+The goals of this project are to:
 - Create a simple [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) application to manage users called `user-service`.
 The database used is [`MySQL`](https://www.mysql.com);
 - Explore the utilities and annotations that `Spring Boot` provides for testing applications;
 - Test using [`Testcontainers`](https://testcontainers.com).